Import.io and ParseHub are both very popular web scraping tools.

 On the other hand, each page extracted by import.io counts as one query, so the total number of queries you get in a month is the number of pages that can be extracted.

 If you don't want to learn how to use a tool and just want your data on demand, both ParseHub and Import.io offer a service that extracts data for you.
 Just contact sales of both companies and someone will scrape data from the website you want – delivering them in CSV/Excel or API format.

 Web Scraping Example

-Problem: get pricing details for every single watch sold by one of Amazon's "Top Brands".
+Scraping Goal: get pricing details for every single watch sold by one of Amazon's "Top Brands".

-When you start a new extractor in import.io, it first tries to guess what you are trying to extract on the page.
+When you start a new extractor in Import.io, it first tries to guess what you are trying to extract on the page.
 For this particular web page, it took about 10 seconds to load a table with the data it thought I wanted.

 After looking over the software's first guess, you then turn to the website view tab to refine your training.
 In this case, import.io only selected the first column of brands, and I wanted all three columns, so I had to train the extractor to do that.

 Unfortunately, when I clicked on the other brand names, the software didn't recognize that I wanted to select them all and so only selected one at a time.
 Instead of clicking on 34 more brands, I decided to delete the already extracted columns and start from scratch.